yuloveyet/Topology-Optimization-in-Julia/README.md

 gif(anim, "./res/des_hist.gif", fps=20) # design result visulization
 ```

+⚠️ Disclaimer: The authors reserves all rights but do not guaranty that the code is free from errors.
+Furthermore, we shall not be liable in any event.

 ## Results

 A benchmark MBB example is presented.
 TO design result evolution is shown as below.